MeshTailor: Cutting Seams via Generative Mesh Traversal: Method

 \subsection{ChainingSeams}

-To capture the global structure of UV layouts, we move beyond independent edge labeling and represent seams as a sequence of \emph{seam chains}.
+ChainingSeams represents seams as ordered \emph{seam chains} rather than as independent edge labels.
 A seam chain $\mathbf{c} = (v_1, \dots, v_T)$ is a vertex walk on the mesh where every step corresponds to a mesh edge, i.e., $(v_t, v_{t+1}) \in \mathcal{E}$.
-This representation naturally supports both open boundaries and closed loops ($v_1 = v_T$), and allows us to enforce edge-alignment by restricting the autoregressive decoder to the 1-ring neighbors of the current vertex.
-See Supplemental Material~\ref{sec:supp_representation}.
+This representation naturally supports both open chains and closed loops ($v_1 = v_T$), and exposes edge-alignment as a structural property that the decoder can later enforce (Sec.~\ref{sec:meshtailor}).
+Supplemental Material~\ref{sec:supp_representation} formalizes this representation and details the chain extraction procedure.

-\paragraph{Canonical Ordering.} As transformers require a deterministic target sequence, we need to serialize the inherently unordered set of seam chains $\mathcal{C}$.
-We employ a \emph{loops-first, balance-first, large-patch-first} ordering strategy.
-We treat seam placement as a recursive decomposition: we prioritize loop cuts that divide the largest current surface patch into sub-patches of roughly equal area, followed by seam chains for each connected component.
-This ordering induces a stable, coarse-to-fine curriculum for the model (see Fig.~\ref{fig:chains_order}).
-We provide the detailed splitting algorithm and area-balance formulation in Supplemental Material~\ref{sec:supp_ordering}.
+\paragraph{Canonical Ordering.} We define a deterministic ordering with three principles, applied in priority order: (i) \emph{loops first} (closed-loop cuts before open chains), (ii) \emph{largest patch first} (among loop cuts, target the largest current surface patch), and (iii) \emph{area balance} (among such cuts, split the patch into sub-patches of roughly equal area).
+Remaining open chains are appended at the end.
+This yields a stable, coarse-to-fine ordering (see Fig.~\ref{fig:chains_order}) that mirrors artist UV-marking conventions~\cite{unwrella2009uvtutorial}, which progressively separate coarse parts before refining details; the full splitting algorithm is provided in Supplemental Material~\ref{sec:supp_ordering}.